 Moving on, we find, from the 1890s to 1920s, the professional photographers' regular portrait products remained the cabinet photograph and carte de visite, plus various mounted enlargements.
 From around 1904 postcard format portraits became popular.
 With a postcard printed reverse, these could be used for postal communication as well as collecting in postcard albums.
 The Ferrotype was still being produced by while-you-wait practitioners at fairs, the seaside and other places where crowds could be found.
 There were a number of other efforts by a minority of UK photographers to tap into new markets with "cheap work", developing smaller, less expensive, portrait formats, saving on materials, and marketed these as alternatives, sometimes as novelties, to those who, until this point, may not have been able to afford more traditional photographic products.
 The smaller size portrait photographer made the process not only more affordable, but also fun.
 Operators in this field rarely used newspaper advertising and were more likely to entice customers by huge poster advertisements plastered over their shop fronts or by employing touts to shout at or accost passers-by.
 The ensuing public interest occasionally necessitated the employment of a doorman to keep order and very occasionally excited crowds attracted police interest.
 Many clients of this cheap work had never been photographed before and, for some, twelve portraits for three old pence was an experience that they enjoyed and even loved to repeat.
 Specific names were given at the time to some of these smaller formats (for example "stickybacks", "midgets" and "stamps") but there was a lot of variation and lack of precision in nomenclature and sometimes these terms were interchangeable.

-This site is dedicated to recognising the practitioners of the smaller size portrait photograph trade and their productsand in order to help family and local historians to recognise and appreciate some of these photographic scraps.
+This site is dedicated to the practitioners of the smaller size portrait photograph trade and their products its purpose is to help family and local historians to recognise and appreciate some of these photographic scraps.